Here are more than fifty (50) frequently asked questions (FAQ) about how to become a home health aide (HHA).

 Will I need a car to work as a HHA?

 You may be required to run errands and/or transport patients to medical appointments.
-Each patient is different so ask upfront if having a car is recruitment.
+Besides, you will have to actually need to see your client in person and public transportation may not always be available or the best solution.
+Each patient is different so ask upfront if having a car is mandatory.
+You don’t want any surprises on day one of your home health aide assignments.

 What’s the profile of a home health aide?